 What are your identities?

-- How will you want to talk (or not talk) about those parts of your identity with people in the host country?
+- How will you want to talk (or not talk) about parts of your identity with people in the host country?

 - How might your identity change while you are abroad?